eMoflon/emoflon-core/emfcodegenerator/README.md

-# SmartEMF - emfcodegenerator v0.8
+# SmartEMF - emfcodegenerator v0.81

 This package provides the capability to generate [EMF-similar](https://www.eclipse.org/modeling/emf/) code given an Ecore and Genmodel file.
-The generated code has not been tested and verified yet.
-This is just the first more or less working version of the generator.
+The generated code has not been properly tested and verified yet.
+Code can be generated and eINSTANCES of packages can be used.
+Same goes for Factories.
+Creation of classes seems to work too.
+Further functionality has not been tested yet.

 ## Provided functionality
 The generator is capable of generating code for following EObject types: